Volunteering with AIM- Degree Seeking

 2. You will pick up your Occupational Clearance packet during your Onboarding Session.

-H) Attend Volunteer Services Placement Appointment
+H) Week of May 25- Attend a Volunteer Services Placement Appointment

 If you’ve been accepted, Volunteer Services will reach out to you to schedule a Placement Appointment with them.
 This is merely the scheduled time during which you turn in all of your paperwork including your training diplomas, Occupational Health Clearance Packet, etc. Again, refer here (Volunteer Services Requirements) for what you will need to bring.